 After six months without a full-time pastor, Nain called Pastor Gordon Snyder and he accepted the call to serve Nain.
 He had previously been serving a congregation in Nebraska.

 During this period, Nain continued its focus on Christian education.
-In the fall of 1985, Nain opened a preschool for it’s young children.
-Patty Snyder was the head teacher.
+In the fall of 1985, Nain opened a preschool for its young children.
+Patricia Snyder was the head teacher.
 The very next year, Nain purchased its own bus to facilitate transportation of its students to Fairview.

 In 1993, a big change came to the worship life of Nain.
 The hymnal that had been in use since 1941 was replaced by the Synod’s new hymnal, Christian Worship.

 On June 22, 2008, seminary graduate Joseph Berg was ordained and installed to become only the fourth pastor in Nain’s history.
-That year also saw the beginning of major rennovations at Nain.
-Work was done to make the building handicap accessible, and the pastor’s office and upstairs basement were completely remodeled and modernized.
+That year also saw the beginning of major renovations at Nain.
+Work was done to make the building handicap accessible, and the pastor’s office and upstairs bathroom were completely remodeled and modernized.

-To this day and throughout all of Nain’s history, the Lord has continously kept his promise to feed and sustain his people here through his Word and Sacraments.
-Though many things have changed over the course of one-hundred years, our changless God has remained faithful to his people at Nain and showered up with countless blessings.
+To this day and throughout all of Nain’s history, the Lord has continuously kept his promise to feed and sustain his people here through his Word and Sacraments.
+Though many things have changed over the course of 110 years, our changeless God has remained faithful to his people at Nain and showered us with countless blessings.